 How to store streusel blueberry muffin cookies?

 These cookies can be stored in an airtight container in the fridge for up to 3 days.
-Be aware that these cookies will be best the day you make them because that’s when the streusel will have the best texture.
+Be aware that these cookies will be best the day you make them because that’s when the streusel will have the best crunchy sugar-crusted surface effect.

 Can I freeze blueberry muffin cookies?